dc-js/dc.js/wiki/api.md

 #### .rangeSelChart([chart])
 Get or set the range selection chart associated with this instance.
-Setting the range selection chart using this function will automatically update its selection brush when the current chart zooms in.
+Setting the range selection chart using this function will automatically update its selection brush when the current chart zooms in or being dragged.
 See the [Nasdaq 100 Index](http://nickqizhu.github.com/dc.js/) example for this effect in action.

 ## <a name="pie-chart" href="#pie-chart">#</a> Pie Chart [Concrete] < [Single Selection Chart](#single-selection-chart) < [Color Chart](#color-chart) < [Base Chart](#base-chart)
 This chart is a concrete pie chart implementation usually used to visualize small number of categorical distributions.